 The statute is silent; however, the LCAP template adopted by the SBE is a separate document from the charter petition and therefore is not automatically considered a material revision to the charter petition.
 However, if in completing an LCAP, the charter school or its authorizer determines that changes to the charter petition are necessary, then a material revision may be needed.

-Does the charter school governing body need to hold a public hearing to adopt the LCAP?
-(Posted 28-Feb-2014)
+Does the charter school governing body need to hold a public hearing to adopt the LCAP and annual update?
+(Reviewed 08-Jan-2018)

-The statute is silent; however, charter schools are encouraged to follow a similar process that is required for a school district, which would be to present to the charter school governing board in a public meeting before submitting the adopted LCAP to the charter authorizer.
+The statute is silent; however, charter schools are required to consult with teachers, principals, administrators, other school personnel, parents, and pupils in developing the LCAP and annual update (EC Section 47606.5(e)).
+Charter schools are encouraged to follow a process similar to that required for a school district, which is to hold an initial public hearing to solicit recommendations and comments on the LCAP and annual update, followed by a subsequent public meeting for adoption of the plan, before submitting the adopted LCAP to the charter authorizer.

 May a charter school operator with numerous schools prepare a single LCAP for all of its schools?
-(Posted 28-Feb-2014)
+(Reviewed 08-Jan-2018)

 No. The charter school or its operator must prepare a separate LCAP for each charter school that has a separate petition.

-Does a charter school need to have a school site council to review the LCAP?
-(Posted 28-Feb-2014)
+Does a charter school need to have a school site council to review the LCAP and annual update?
+(Reviewed 08-Jan-2018)

-No, a charter school is not required to establish a site council to comply with this requirement.
-However, EC Section 47606.5 requires charter schools to consult with teachers, principals, administrators, other school personnel, parents, and pupils in developing the LCAP.
+No, a charter school is not required to establish a site council to comply with the requirement to consult with teachers, principals, administrators, other school personnel, parents, and pupils in developing its LCAP and annual update.
+(EC Section 47606.5).
 Consultation with an existing site council may satisfy this requirement if the site council includes membership that meets the requirements of EC Section 47606.5.

 What are the conditions for receiving the kindergarten through grade three (K–3) grade span adjustment (GSA)?
-(Posted 10-Mar-2014)
+(Revised Dec-2022)

 - Agree to a collectively bargained alternative to the statutory K–3 GSA requirements.

-How should a school district determine the required K–3 average class enrollment for each school site under the proposed regulations?
-(Revised 13-Mar-2014)
+How does a school district calculate the average class enrollment for each school site?
+(Posted Dec-2022)

 Must every K–3 classroom at a school site be at the specified average K–3 class enrollment or below?
-(Posted 10-Mar-2014)
+(Revised Dec-2022)